JJJ/etw/content/plugins/wp-user-groups/README.md

 * Bulk edit many users to quickly assign several at once
 * Filter the users list to see which users are in what groups
 * Not destructive data storage (plugin can be enabled & disabled without damage)
-* Works great with all WP Term Meta plugins (see below)
+* Works great with all WP User & Term plugins (see below)

 # Installation

 * Download and install using the built in WordPress plugin installer.
 * Activate in the "Plugins" area of your admin by clicking the "Activate" link.
+* Consider sponsoring future development by clicking "Sponsor".
-* Visit "Users > Groups" and create some groups
+* Visit "Users > Groups" and create some groups.
-* Add users to groups by editing their profile and checking the boxes
+* Add users to groups by editing their profile and checking the boxes.

 # FAQ